Len Goulden

-Leonard Arthur Goulden (16 July 1912 – 14 February 1995) was an English footballer, born at Homerton, in Hackney, London, and raised in nearby Plaistow.
+Leonard Arthur Goulden (16 July 1912 – 14 February 1995) was an English footballer who played as an inside-left.
 His son Roy was also a footballer.

-Club playing career
+Club career

-Goulden signed for West Ham United as an amateur in 1931, but was sent out to Chelmsford City and Leyton to gain experience.
+Goulden was born at Homerton, in Hackney, London, and raised in nearby Plaistow.
+He signed for West Ham United as an amateur in 1931, but was sent out to Chelmsford City and Leyton to gain experience.
 During this time he supported himself by working at the Tate & Lyle sugar refinery in Silvertown.
 He signed professional forms with West Ham in 1933 and remained with the Hammers for six years, making over 250 appearances and scoring 55 goals from the inside-left position.
 He was an ever-present, along with Joe Cockroft, during the 1936–37 season.

 His West Ham career was interrupted when World War II started and he never played another competitive match for the club, though he did win the Football League War Cup with them in 1940.

 Following the conflict, he signed with west Londoners Chelsea for £4,500 and linked up well with fellow new signings Tommy Lawton and Tommy Walker – the trio scored 47 goals between them in 1946–47 – though the side failed to make to challenge for honours, coming closest in the FA Cup, when they lost to Arsenal in the semi-finals, despite having led 2–0.
 Goulden retired as a player in 1950, having made 111 Chelsea appearances and scored 17 goals.

 International career

 Appearances and goals

 Goulden won 14 England caps while a West Ham player, scoring four goals.
 He made his debut on 14 May 1937, against Norway in Oslo.
-England won 6-0 with Goulden scoring in the 85th minute; barging through the defence he scored with a left foot shot.
+England won 6–0 with Goulden scoring in the 85th minute; barging through the defence he scored with a left foot shot.

 He also appeared in several wartime internationals, but these are not considered official full international matches.

 Berlin 1938

 The match against Germany in Berlin in 1938 is notorious because the England team were pressured by the Foreign Office into giving the Nazi salute while the German national anthem was played.
 The team were furious:

-However, the British ambassador, Neville Henderson, insisted, believing that doing so would help defuse dangerously high international tensions.
+However, the British ambassador, Nevile Henderson, insisted, believing that doing so would help defuse dangerously high international tensions.

 There were 110,000 Germans watching the game, including Hermann Goering and Josef Goebbels, and Hitler had hoped to use the game for propaganda, in part because the German side included a player from the newly annexed Austria.
 Hitler was expected at the game, but it is believed that he did not attend.

 Goulden, who was Jewish, and normally known for his creativity rather than his shooting ability; scored the final goal in England's 6–3 victory, a goal has been described as the East End's Jesse Owens moment and which teammate Stanley Matthews described as probably the greatest goal I ever saw.